How to Write a Dissertation Conclusion – Example & Tips

-The conclusion chapter of the dissertation should be appealing to the readers and give an accurate but concise review of what your research revolves around with special emphasis on the outcomes and recommendations that you have derived from your research study.
+The concluding chapter of the dissertation should be appealing to the readers and give an accurate but concise review of what your research revolves around with special emphasis on the outcomes and recommendations that you have derived from your research study.

 You must relate to the major findings of your research and answer the research questions that your study raised.
 There is no need to hesitate to state the limitations of research because it is natural that your research will have some limitations rather than none.

 Dissertation conclusion is a core element of your dissertation or thesis paper which is why you will be required to follow a specific set of guidelines in order to showcase the findings of your study in a logical manner.

 Always write your conclusion in clear and simple language.
 Before starting to write the conclusion chapter, it is important that students become familiar with the assessment criteria and expected outcomes in order to avoid complexities at a later stage.